synw/django-presence/README.md

 Interval is the update rate: ex: set to "1m" for one minute, to "30s" for 30 seconds

-The default async backend is the Go module, but you can chose the one you want:
+The default async backend is Celery, but you can chose the one you want:

 - Celery: good if you are familiar with it and already using it
 - Huey: easier to setup than Celery but limited
-- Go: fast and nothing to install
+- Go: fast and nothing to install but still very experimental

 ## Run the worker